AlgoSeek

 var strikes = contracts.Select(x => x.ID.StrikePrice).Distinct().ToList();

-To get historical data for a single US Index Option contract, call the Historyhistory method like you would in an algorithm but on the QuantBook object.
-For more information about historical data in the Research Environment, see Index Options.
+To get historical data for arbitrary US Index Option contracts instead of just the that pass your universe filter, call the Historyhistory method like you would in an algorithm, but on the QuantBook object.
+For more information about historical data in the Research Environment, see Key Concepts.

 Example Applications